awesomemotive/wp-simple-pay-lite/stripe/README.txt

 * Added shipping shortcode attribute.
 * Added enable_remember shortcode attribute.
 * Added success_redirect_url shortcode attribute.
-* Updated to most recent Stripe PHP library.
+* Updated to most recent Stripe PHP library (v1.13.0).
 * Added a couple of action and filter hooks.
 * Fixed bug where other instances of Stripe class were causing errors.
 * Removed a default string being added to customer description in Stripe dashboard.